MicrosoftDocs/power-automate-docs/articles/desktop-flows/capacity-utilization-hosted.md

 > [!NOTE]
 >
-> A hosted machine group with a commitment has a priority of usage on the committed bot(s) over all concurrent hosted machine groups.
-More information: [Load balance hosted machine groups](hosted-machine-groups.md#load-balance-hosted-machine-group)
+> A hosted machine group with a commitment has a priority of usage on its committed bot(s) over all concurrent hosted machine groups.
+More information: [Load balance hosted machine groups](hosted-machine-groups.md#load-balance-hosted-machine-group).

 ## Hosted RPA capacity overview